Business Context & Goals

 Dashboard Redesigns

 From cluttered screens to intuitive analytics, I redesigned several key dashboards to transform fragmented data into actionable insights.
-The improvements focused on: • KPI Visibility Reordered top-level metrics so analysts understood health, risk, and revenue position at a glance. • Drilldown Flows Streamlined filter-to-insight pathways so users moved from “What happened?” to “Why?” with fewer clicks. • Visual Hierarchy Removed low-value charts, clarified comparison views, and highlighted anomalies earlier. • Membership & Risk Views Added contextual tooltips, confidence markers, and forecast indicators to support better decision-making. • Reconciliation Dashboards Improved the accuracy and speed with which teams could identify discrepancies — leading directly to millions in recovered revenue.
-The redesigned dashboards were not just prettier — they were measurably faster, clearer, and more aligned with the way analysts think, enabling smarter and more efficient business decisions.
+The improvements focused on: • KPI Visibility, Drill down Flows, Visual Hierarchy Removed, Membership & Risk Views, Reconciliation Dashboards.
+The redesigned dashboards were not just prettier, they were measurably faster, clearer, and more aligned with the way analysts think, enabling smarter and more efficient business decisions.

 KPI Visibility